 Then choose the “Criteria” option from the dropdown menu.
 In the “Criteria” window, select “Dropdown (from a range)” from the “Criteria” dropdown.

-This will allow you to choose the column and add all the criteria automatically.
+This will enable you to select the column and automatically add all the criteria.

-Now, cell F3 should display a dropdown arrow.
+Now, cell F3 should display a drop-down arrow.
 When you click on it, you’ll see a list of the available items from your dataset.
-Now repeat the process in the cell G3 and create a dropdown list of yeas.
+Now repeat the process in cell G3 and create a drop-down list of years.

 Making dropdown menus for 'Item' and 'Year,' we can create an easy selection of criteria that we can efficiently then use in this formula: